limbernie/limbernie.github.io/_posts/2020-03-07-bankrobber-htb-walkthrough.md

 fi
 ```

-Combined with GNU Parallel, we get a poor man version\'s of a multi-threaded brute-forcer.
+Combined with GNU Parallel, we get a poor man version's of a multi-threaded brute-forcer.
 It took me a while to brute-force the passsword.
 The credential is (`admin:hopelessromantic`).

-Let\'s check it out.
+Let's check it out.

 <a class="image-popup">
 ![2ed0a32c.png](/assets/images/posts/bankrobber-htb-walkthrough/2ed0a32c.png)